Sons of the Caliphate: Premise

 Khalifa Maiyaki, Nuhu Bula, and Dikko Loko are friends.
-Nuhu Bula, Dikko Loko were caught in love triangle with effortlessly beautiful Binta Kutigi who is trying to get revenge on them for killing her father when she was a little girl.
-The political scheming begins as Kalifah Maiyaki, who happens to be the prince and son to emir of Kowa, declares his intention to contest for the Governorship of Kowa State, his father and emirate council moves to stop Khalifah the heir from joining politics.
+Nuhu Bula and Dikko Loko are caught in a love triangle with effortlessly beautiful Binta Kutigi who is trying to get revenge on them for killing her father when she was a little girl.
+The political scheming begins as Kalifah Maiyaki, who happens to be the prince and son to emir of Kowa, declares his intention to contest for the Governorship of Kowa State.
+His father and emirate council move to stop Khalifah the heir from joining politics.
 His step mother intensifies her plot to have him contest in the election for her son hamza's sake who is next in line to the throne.
 Alhaji Sani Bula, the Billionaire wants to throw his son Nuhu into the mix for his own selfish reason contest for the governorship of Kowa State, While Alhaji Loko the political godfather ties the noose round his political structure.